Donrwalsh/curiouser-paradox/train-of-thought.md

 - [x] Correct how not all of the logs have a `${RESET}` at the end which results in colors bleeding between logs.

+Shoot.
+I checked the log this morning and I'm still getting periodic 500 errors.
+One thing that I didn't think about is because I looped the rate limit information into the initial kick-off message, I see nothing when that API call has an error, so I don't get the timestamps of the failures.
+I can infer from the gaps, but yeah I'm not sure what good that'll do for now.

+So let's think about this.
+I'm in a state currently where two devices are performing the same action but receiving different results.
+While I think about this I'm going to commit the change that decouples the beginning announcement and the rate-limit call.
+I'm also going to add a basic try-catch to the initial API call in case I'm missing some useful information from the exception output.

 # Couldn't Have Done it Without You

 - https://www.markdownguide.org/extended-syntax/